Idea of enhancement of DoE

 Since in high level and low level points, \(\widetilde{X_k}^2=1\), we can’t estimate \(\widetilde{\gamma_k}\)

-\[\sum_s^m \widetilde{Y}^{(s)} = m\sum_k^n\widetilde{\gamma_k}+\sum_s^m\epsilon^{(s)}\]
+\[\sum_s^m \widetilde{Y}^{(s)} = m\sum_k^n\widetilde{\gamma_k}+\sum_s^m\epsilon^{(s)}\]we can only get

 How to solve this problem?
 We use center points to estimate \(\epsilon\).
 So, can we modify the center points to both estimate \(\epsilon\) and \(\widetilde{\gamma_k}\)?